bazelbuild/intellij/docs/querysync.md

-# Accelerating Project Import and Re-sync: Query Sync mode
+# Speeding Up Project Import and Re-Sync with Query Sync Mode

 We are excited to introduce **Query Sync**, a new mode in the Bazel Plugin for IntelliJ, designed to significantly enhance your development experience.
 Currently it is enabled for Java, Kotlin and C++